SvenWesterbeek/DeHNSSo/README.md

 Franco, J. A., Hein, S., & Valero, E. (2018).
 Effect of humps and indentations on boundary-layer transition of compressible flows using the AHLNS methodology.
 Proc.
 6th ECCM–7th ECFD, Paper, 2018.
 Rius-Vidales, A. F., & Kotsonis, M. (2021).
 Impact of a forward-facing step on the development of crossflow instability.
 Journal of Fluid Mechanics, 924, A34.
 Casacuberta, J., Hickel, S., Westerbeek, S., & Kotsonis, M. (2022).
 Direct numerical simulation of interaction between a stationary crossflow instability and forward-facing steps.
 Journal of Fluid Mechanics, 943, A46.
+Westerbeek, S., Franco Sumariva, J. A., Michelis, T., Hein, S., & Kotsonis, M. (2023).
+Linear and Nonlinear Stability Analysis of a Three-Dimensional Boundary Layer over a Hump.
+In AIAA SCITECH 2023 Forum (p.
+0678).

 Banner created using: https://manytools.org/hacker-tools/ascii-banner/